viktor-evdokimov/tidewave_phoenix/pages/editors/mcp.md

 Our MCP servers may also accept `/tidewave/mcp?include_fs_tools=true` option, which enables your assistant to run shell commands as well as list, read, write, edit, and search files.
-This is useful for assistants like Claude Desktop:
+Most editors already provide such tools, and therefore you must not enable the Tidewave ones, except for assistants like Claude Desktop:

 | Features                   | Tidewave for Phoenix | Tidewave for Rails |
 | :------------------------- | :------------------: | :----------------: |